HardFlashDisk/Enigma/README.md

 ts-node server.ts
 ```

-the base design and machine logic is taken from this repo : https://github.com/alextebbs/enigma
+the base design and machine logic have been taken from this repo : https://github.com/alextebbs/enigma